kipVk/7_fdf/README.md

 TODO:
         - Read file function
         - 2D array with the values read from the file.
+Or perhaps a structure with all the values.

 This project needs to read from a file the points that will need to draw in space.
 These files are of the type: